What Is It? SymptomsDiagnosis Treatment FAQs Definitions

 • the child’s developmental level

-The following symptoms are commonly seen with a laryngeal cleft, though other symptoms may also exist:
+The following symptoms may be seen with a laryngeal cleft, though additional symptoms may also occur.

 • wet, gurgling sounds